 Take some time to learn about those involved with Shared Support Maryland, Inc.!

-Melonee Clark is the mother of a teenage daughter with autism & a Support Broker for Shared Support MD.
-Her focus is supporting individuals & their families with disabilities obtain access to services, supports, & programs through out Prince George’s County Community.
+https://ramapoforchildren.org/youth/mla-formatted-essay/47/ sexual descrimination essay chemistry help homework cover letter for a job not posted click here buy premarin from canada viagra cost kenya viagra eckley https://raseproject.org/treat/cialis-carpenter/97/ see url follow link design essay https://climbingguidesinstitute.org/6688-rsync-resume-copy/ corporate finance paper https://reprosource.com/hospital/viagra-for-women-wiki/72/ go to site enter site research paper mla format go graph theory thesis topics go to link enter enter source url https://creativephl.org/pills/atlantic-store-codes/33/ thesis papers writing thesis on the book of esther samples of article review papers case study questions and answers on project management short essay on online shopping levitra dolton essay about mass media Melonee Clark is the mother of a teenage daughter with autism & a Support Broker for Shared Support MD.
+Her focus is supporting people & their families with disabilities obtain access to services, supports, & programs through out Prince George’s County Community.
 She is a Commissioner for the Prince George’s County Commission for Individuals with Disabilities.
 She is a 2000 graduate of The Arc of MD Partner in Policy Making Leadership Program & the Parent Coordinator for The Children Developmental Clinic Parent Session.
 Melonee also works with the Arc of Prince George’s County as the Outreach Program Administrator. email@example.com

-Irene Souada has 22 years of experience working within systems that supports individuals with developmental disabilities.
-She hold a degree in Behavioral and Social Sciences from the University of Maryland and is bilingual in Spanish and English.
+Irene Souada has 22 years of experience working within systems that support people with developmental disabilities.
+She holds a degree in Behavioral and Social Sciences from the University of Maryland and is bilingual in Spanish and English.
 Irene started out as a direct service professional in a traditional day program and a residential group home in New York.
-In Maryland, she gained experience working with individuals of varying abilities and support needs in her roles as direct service, management, and resource coordination.
+In Maryland, she gained experience working with people of varying abilities and support needs in her roles in direct service, management, and resource coordination.
 Irene is knowledgeable of the service delivery system in the Southern Maryland area and has expertise in person directed planning and conflict mediation.
 She looks forward to expanding her services to the Latino community in Maryland and continuing to help people transition from institution level of care to community based supports. firstname.lastname@example.org